freeCodeCamp/guide/src/pages/articles/miscellaneous/learn-how-to-plan-your-future-project/index.md

 ## 2) Write user stories

 Here are some example user stories.
 These will guide how we think about our app's features and functionality.
-Note that they all follow a similar structure: as a [person] I can [do something].
+Note that they all follow a similar structure: as a <a href='https://lh5.googleusercontent.com/2v6iIMbCrLSKVfqttEToum7OA3YGQCBKWUHcSCB1KEbEcijXxQtKJKY6fhLXeecJiO27P4icOuPlkVc9_uNXolzlzNXOo_TPh09GZsAqRH-JISqPrpx0PZdtbHOr0RIuQUbTbaw' target='_blank' rel='nofollow'>person] I can [do something].

 *   as a logged-in user I can see the list of my to-do's.
 *   as a logged-in user I can add a new to-do.